 Sauber was raised in a small Mennonite farming community in southern Pennsylvania.
-She was smart but sheltered.
-Insulated.
+She was smart, but sheltered–insulated, even.
 Her parents didn’t let her watch TV.
 The 1960s didn’t exist for her until her family’s move to Birmingham in 1964 for her father’s psychiatric residency at UAB.

 “It was a culture shock,” she says.
-“This was right after the Sixteenth Street Baptist Church was bombed and I was totally unprepared for the deep-seeded racial division.
+“This was right after the 16th Street Baptist Church was bombed and I was totally unprepared for the deep-seeded racial division.
 It just wasn’t part of anything I knew.”

 “I just always thought that people wanted to learn more about the world and learn about other people and get along,” Sauber says.
 “But I edited a yearbook that was very poorly received.”

 After the flames died down, she hunkered down, graduated Magna Cum Laude, and then she and her new husband, the Glom’s business editor, got the heck out of Dodge.
 She’s tried to block a lot of it out.
 But forty years later, and safely back in Pennsylvania, she still defends the book’s artistic, rhetorical, and cultural merit.

 “I felt that it (the opening section) was representative of the dramatic change that was happening,” she explains.
 “I mean, we’re talking Kent State, you know?”

 The problem was we weren’t talking Auburn.

 Sure, there were protests on the Plains—the second day the Glom was distributed was actually Strike Day, a well-organized antiwar protest with signs and petitions and a march and some folks camped out on President Philpott’s lawn (it quickly shifted from a Vietnam protest to a conversation on extended curfews for coeds, and eventually turned into a panty raid—classic Auburn).
 An underground newspaper would pop up for a few issues every now and then.
 There was some graffiti about love on a wall downtown, a half-finished peace sign dug into a spot where the building and grounds crew was going to plant some shrubs.